qamarularifin/Project-1/README.md

 # Project-1: Mastermind Game

+## Background of the game:
+Guess the color of hidden pegs.
+A deduction game where each player takes turn making a limited number of guesses, using logic to deduce what pegs the opponent has hidden.

 ## Minimum requirement for the game:
 1. Choose color from the selector pegs
 2. Paint the guess pegs one row at a time